Ahlström Estate

-Ahlström’s Noormarkku Ironworks is a historically significant industrial area located in Noormarkku, in the Satakunta region of Finland.
-The ironworks dates back to 1806, when Adjutant General Carl Constantin de Carnall founded it on the banks of the Noormarkku River.
-In 1870, the ironworks was acquired by Antti Ahlström, who significantly renovated and expanded the site.
-The Ahlström family settled in Noormarkku and built several notable buildings in the area, such as Isotalo, Havulinna, and the world-renowned Villa Mairea, designed by Alvar and Aino Aalto.
+Ahlström Estate is a historically significant industrial estate located in Noormarkku, Pori, in the Satakunta region of Finland.
+Lieutenant General Carl Constantin de Carnall founded the ironworks on the banks of the Noormarkunjoki River in 1806, although sawmilling at Makkarakoski dates back to the mid‑18th century.
+In 1870 the ironworks was acquired by Antti Ahlström, who renovated and expanded it extensively.
+The Ahlström family settled in Noormarkku and commissioned several notable buildings, including three generations’ family homes: Isotalo, Havulinna and the world‑famous Villa Mairea, designed by Alvar and Aino Aalto.

-Today, the Noormarkku Ironworks is owned by A. Ahlström Real Estate Ltd. and is one of the largest and most impressive ironworks areas in Finland.
-The site offers a wide range of services, including accommodation, restaurants, conference and event spaces.
-The Noormarkku Club’s restaurant specializes in locally sourced and wild foods.
-Visitors can also take part in guided tours that provide insight into the history and architecture of the ironworks.
+Today Ahlström Estate is owned by A. Ahlström Kiinteistöt Oy and is one of the largest and most impressive historic industrial areas in Finland.
+The estate offers a wide range of services, including accommodation, restaurants, conference and event facilities, as well as cultural experiences.
+The Noormarkku Club restaurant is especially known for its game dishes.

-The area features several cultural attractions, such as the Makkarakoski Saw Museum and the Ahlström Voyage exhibition.
-In addition, the ironworks and its surroundings offer various recreational activities, including fishing and nature excursions.
-Noormarkku Ironworks provides a pleasant environment for overnight guests as well as visitors attending cultural events, meetings, and celebrations.
-Its cultural and historical significance makes it a unique and memorable destination.
+In addition, Ahlström Estate and its surroundings offer opportunities for various outdoor activities, including fishing and nature excursions.
+The estate provides an inviting environment for overnight guests as well as cultural, meeting and celebration visitors, and its cultural and historical significance makes it a unique and diverse destination.

 ERIH Member